quicwg/ops-drafts/draft-ietf-quic-applicability.md

 is that an immediate close was negotiated at the application layer and therefore no additional data is expected from both sides.

 An immediate close will emit an CONNECTION_CLOSE frame.
 This frame has two sets of error codes: one for QUIC internal problems that might lead to connection closure, and one for closures initiated by the application.
-An application using QUIC can define application-specific error codes (see, for example,
+An application using QUIC can define application-specific error codes (see, for example, {{Section 8.1 of QUIC-HTTP}}).
-{{QUIC-HTTP}}, Section 8.1).

 The CONNECTION_CLOSE frame provides an optional reason field, that can be used to append human-readable information to an error code.
 Note that QUIC